2600hz/kazoo/doc/announcements.md

 5. Crossbar API version 1 has been deprecated.
 This is the last major version of Kazoo with support of `v1`.
 Please consider migrating your customize Crossbar modules from version 1 to version 2.
 Also upgrade your applications, UI or scripts to use version 2.
 This is the last version of Kazoo which is deprecated Kazoo-UI works with.

+6. The default prompt for the voicemail configuration menu has changed.

+Two new **en-US** prompts have been added to handle this feature and should be imported in conjunction with the upgrade of KAZOO.

+* vm-settings\_menu\_announcement_on
+* vm-settings\_menu\_announcement_off

+For instructions on how to import prompts please consult the [Kazoo Core Media](https://github.com/2600hz/kazoo-sounds/tree/master/kazoo-core#importing-prompts-for-a-language) documentation.

 ### 4.2

 1. Erlang Version Support